 Little Leaguer’s elbow is a condition that causes painful irritation and inflammation on the inside of the elbow.
 As the name implies, it is a common condition for little league players, and it is thought to affect up to 40% of Little League pitchers.

 Little Leaguer’s Elbow occurs when adolescents pitch an excessive amount during games and practices.
 In Little League, pitchers often develop this condition with repetitive overhand throwing, which causes stress to the growth plate on the inside of the elbow.
 The greatest stress occurs during the acceleration phase of throwing a ball.

-Diagnosis & Treatment of Little Leaguer’s Elbow
+Diagnosis and Treatment of Little Leaguer’s Elbow

 Little Leaguer’s Elbow is not the only cause of elbow pain, so it is important for a physician to determine a diagnosis.
-If your child is suffering with elbow pain and ready to be evaluated and receive treatment, Dr. Shaun Lehmann and Dr. Curtis Fandrich at Houston Spine & Sports Medicine are prepared to help.
+If your child is suffering with elbow pain and ready to be evaluated and receive treatment, Dr. Shaun Lehmann and Dr. Curtis Fandrich at Houston Spine and Sports Medicine are prepared to help.
 Both physicians have years of experience treating elbow pain, and they offer multiple nonsurgical treatment options for their patients.
-During the initial evaluation, the physician will get a medical history, complete a physical exam, and determine if any diagnostic imaging such as a MRI needs to be completed.
-Onsite Diagnostic Ultrasound is available to evaluate the health of musculoskeletal structures and tendons.
+During the initial evaluation, the physician will get a medical history, complete a physical exam, and determine if any diagnostic imaging such as an MRI needs to be completed.
+Onsite diagnostic ultrasound is available to evaluate the health of musculoskeletal structures and tendons.
 Once your child has been evaluated, our physicians will determine a plan of treatment best suited for your child.